Canada's Alberta to retool controversial farm safety changes

-WINNIPEG, Manitoba (Reuters) - Alberta’s government will retool a bill that would overhaul workplace standards on farms in Canada’s biggest cattle-producing province, its agriculture minister said on Tuesday, after protests by farmers and ranchers.
+WINNIPEG, Manitoba, Dec 1 (Reuters) - Alberta’s government will retool a bill that would overhaul workplace standards on farms in Canada’s biggest cattle-producing province, its agriculture minister said on Tuesday, after protests by farmers and ranchers.

 Alberta, the second-largest wheat-growing province, elected a leftist New Democratic Party government in May after 44 years of Conservative rule.
 It is planning sweeping changes for its 43,000 farms and ranches, saying that current standards offer workers less protection than elsewhere in Canada.